top of page

 Inclusions:

-• All hotel accommodation - based on double rooms for couples or triple occupancy for individual travelers - A single supplement of $40 daily trip (minus the departure day) will be added to the trip cost for individuals who want a single room.
+• All hotel accommodations based on double rooms for couples or two to a room for individual travelers - A single supplement of $50 daily (minus the departure day) will be added to the trip cost for individuals who want a single room.
 This option may not be available at our Jungle Lodge in the Seacacar Cañon Natural Reserve.
-At this time, our lodging capacity is somewhat limited, so single rooms may not be available.
+See the itinerary for all inclusions.

 • Services of driver and Seacacar Cañon Natural Reserve staff